chibiboba/JS-120/aaaa Notes/Lesson 4 Notes.md

 #### Prototypal Inheritance vs. Pseudo-Classical Inheritance

 As used in JavaScript, the term *inheritance* is an overloaded word.
-It describes two related but distinct forms of inheritance: *prototypal* and *pseudo-classical*.
+It describes two related but distinct forms of inheritance: *prototypal* and *pseudo-classical* (constructor inheritance)

 - Both pseudo-classical and prototypal inheritance use prototypal delegation under the hood.
 If the requested property isn't found, the object delegates the request to the object's prototype object.
 If the requested property isn't there either, the prototype object delegates the request to its own prototype object.
 - This process follows the prototype chain until the property or method is found or the end of the prototype chain is found.